CodeYourFuture/CYF-Workshops/git-cli/readme.md

 - [ ] Inspect the status of the working directory and staging area
 - [ ] Checkout a new branch
 - [ ] Add changes from the working tree to the staging area
-- [ ] Commit staged changes
+- [ ] Commit changes in the staging area
 ```

 ## Setup

-You'll need to work on this workshop in pairs.
+You will need to work in pairs:

 - Assign one person to be **driver** (the driver will control the keyboard and do the typing)
 - Assign another person to be **navigator** (the navigator will read out the questions and suggest how to tackle the problems)
-- The **driver** will need to ensure they have a clone of this repo on their local machine **clone** this repository to their local machine.
+The **driver** must ensure they have a clone of this repo on their local machine **clone** this repository to their local machine.

 ## Task

-In pairs, you will practice Git CLI commands to complete the tasks in this workshop.
-After each commit, you should swap roles
+You can follow the link to the readmes for further instructions:

 Start here 👉 [Starting point](https://github.com/CodeYourFuture/CYF-Workshops/blob/new-git-cli-workshop/git-cli/branching.md)